elexnuk/arches/README.md

 1. Download source from the github repository
 2. Install dependencies with `npm install`
-3. Edit code in your favourite editor.
+3. Launch development server with `npm run dev`
-4. Run development copy with `npm run dev`
+4. Edit code.
+The development server should watch for any file changes and update the site.

 ## Dependencies